Performance improvements in Cassandra 1.2

 Leveled compaction is a big win for update-intensive workloads, but has had one big disadvantage vs the default size-tiered compaction: only one leveled compaction at a time could run at a time per table, no matter how many hard disks or SSDs you had your data spread across.
 SSD users in particular have been vocal in demanding this feature.

 Cassandra 1.2 ships with a new default partitioner, the Murmur3Partitioner based on the Murmur3 hash.
-Cassandra’s use of consistent hashing does not require cryptographic hash properties, so RandomPartitioner‘s use of MD5 was just a matter of having a convenient function with good distribution built into the JDK.
-Murmur3 is 3x-5x faster, which translates into overall performance gains of over 10% for index-heavy workloads.
+Cassandra's use of consistent hashing does not require cryptographic hash properties (in particular, collisions are fine), so the older RandomPartitioner's use of MD5 was just a matter of using a convenient function with good distribution built into the JDK.
+Murmur3 is faster than MD5, but since hashing the partition key is only a small amount of the work Cassandra does to service requests the performance gains in real world workloads are negligible.

 Murmur3Partitioner is NOT compatible with RandomPartitioner, so if you're upgrading and using the new cassandra.yaml file, be sure to change the partitioner back to RandomPartitioner.
 (If you don't, Cassandra will notice that you've picked an incompatible partitioner and refuse to start, so no permanent harm done.)